 - Ship dry goods and toiletries to your destination ahead of schedule.
 Disney hotels will accept packages if your reservation can be confirmed.
 Goods you may consider shipping are toiletries, feminine hygiene products, sunblock, baby wipes, diapers, food goods, or other lightweight necessary items that are odd-shaped and difficult to pack.
 Use this list of resort phone numbers to call for specific resort shipping information.

 - Take only those items that you will truly have to use.
 Disney resorts supply hairdryers and small soaps, shampoos, and conditioners.
 If going for seven days, don’t pack for nine.
-Most people overpack and create a higher cost than necessary.
-Rule of thumb: if it isn’t essential for your survival on your vacation, leave it behind.

 - If you will have a rental car, consider purchasing items at your destination.
 Cans of baby formula and diapers can be purchased at a local store at the same prices they can be anywhere else.